 Two of the agents in citrus peel, Limonene and Alpha-Pinene, exist to help protect oranges and tangerines from being devoured by pathogens.
 So it makes sense that citrus peel has been shown to have antibacterial and anti-fungal properties that may help protect your gut from an overgrowth of opportunistic pathogens.
 Alpha-pinene in particular is highly toxic to Candida albicans.
 In one study it killed 100% of it within 60 minutes.

-In one study, Limonene showed some healing potential for the gut lining.
+In one study, Limonene demonstrated support for a healthy gut lining.
 Compared to controls, limonene induced new blood vessel formation around the injured area by activating a key rejuvenating compound called VEGF (vascular endothelial growth factor,).
 It also enhanced the production of mucous to protect the GI tract lining from further injury.
-By the end of the study, researchers observed that the cells in the healing digestive tissue were “better organized and more structurally sound”.
+By the end of the study, researchers observed that the cells in the digestive tissue were “better organized and more structurally sound”.

-Citrus Peel May Modulate Got Mobility For Sluggish or Overactive Digestion
+Citrus Peel May Modulate Gut Mobility For Sluggish or Overactive Digestion

 What about things like heartburn, acid reflux, ulcers, and gallstones?